Subhi16/NLP/README.md

 # NLP
-Text Classification, Some changes are to be done, this will be back soon
+Text Classification, Some changes are to be done to previous code,this will be back soon